SNAKES SMARTS & STEWARDSHIP

 Seven different species of snake live in the Okangan and Similkameen, only one of which is venomous.
 Whether you are hiking in the hills, working outside, or playing in the dry Southern Interior of BC, snake encounters can be common.
 It is important to be able to distinguish between different kinds of snakes and to react appropriately.
 An understanding of snake biology and behaviour will help you to comfortably co-exist with these misunderstood reptiles.

-There are photos of each of the snakes found in the Okanagan and Similkameen in the gallery below, but for a more indepth understanding of snakes and snake safety, check out our webinar series on the Snakes of the Okanagan!
+There are photos of each of the snakes found in the Okanagan and Similkameen in the gallery below, but for a more indepth understanding of snakes and snake safety, check below for our webinar series on the Snakes of the Okanagan!
 Part One is all about the biology of snakes in general as well as some of their really cool features.
 Part Two focusses on identifying local Okanagan snake species as well as rattlesnake safety.

 YOU CAN HELP!